Dizaster0/ImageRepository/README.md

 ### Image API
 To use any of the API's below, you must pass a valid JWT token in an Authorization request header.

-POST : Upload Single Image
-ParamName=image
-Endpoint: /images
-You can upload a single image by sending an HTTP POST request to the endpoint and passing an image in the request body.
-*Note: You must attach images as form-data in your HTTP request.

-POST: Upload Multiple Images
+POST: Upload Images.
 ParamName=images
-Endpoint: /images/multiple
+Endpoint: /images/
-You can upload multiple images by sending an HTTP POST request to the endpoint and passing multiple images in the request body.
+You can upload images by sending an HTTP POST request to the endpoint and passing images in the request body.
 *Note: You must attach images as form-data in your HTTP request.

 GET: Get Single Image